Alok991/CppCon/MoveSymanticsPart-2.md

 } // namespace std
 ```

-In above code we want to forwatd ??? type params to unique_ptr constructor, but this problem is impossible without forwarding ref.
+In above code we want to forward ??? type params to unique_ptr constructor, but this problem is impossible without forwarding ref.
 Now we will see example of how we can tackle this without forwarding ref and what are their drawback.

 ### 1. Pass by copy